Ned Lamont: 2018

 General election results by municipality.
 Shades of blue denote wins for Lamont, red for Stefanowski.

 On January 17, 2018, Lamont announced his candidacy to succeed Malloy, who was not seeking a third term.
 He received the party endorsement at the state convention, and chose former Connecticut Secretary of State Susan Bysiewicz as his running mate.
 While missing the 15% threshold, Bridgeport mayor and ex-convict Joe Ganim gathered enough signatures to appear on the Democratic primary ballot.
 Despite the challenge, Lamont won the primary by over 130,000 votes (a 62.4% margin).
 He then faced Republican Bob Stefanowski and independent Oz Griebel in the general election on November 6.
 Later that night, Griebel conceded the election; Stefanowski conceded early the next morning.

 2022

 Lamont won reelection to a second term as governor, with Bysiewicz as his running mate.
 He won the Democratic primary unopposed.
 He defeated Stefanowski in a rematch of their 2018 election with Lamont winning by a wider margin, becoming the first Democrat to win a gubernatorial election by more than five points in the state since 1986.

+2026

+Lamont is seeking a third term.